Hexahydrocannabinol

-Hexahydrocannabinol (HHC) is a phytocannabinoid that has been reported as a trace component of Cannabis sativa.
-It can also be synthesized by hydrogenation of tetrahydrocannabinol (THC).
+Hexahydrocannabinol (HHC) is a phytocannabinoid that has been reported as a minor component of Cannabis oleoresin.
+It can also be synthesized by hydrogenation of a mixture of various tetrahydrocannabinol (THC) isomers, usually derived from hemp CBD isolate.

 The synthesis and bioactivity of HHC was first reported in 1940 by Roger Adams.

 HHC is a psychoactive substance with effects reportedly similar to those of THC.
 HHC vaporizers have been openly sold at head shops and convenience stores since at least the early 2020s in North America and Europe.
-HHC has no known medical uses, however a racemic mixture of epimers has shown in vitro activity against pancreatic ductal adenocarcinoma cell lines.
+While HHC has never been approved by any drug regulatory agency, a racemic mixture of epimers has shown in vitro activity against pancreatic ductal adenocarcinoma cell lines.

 Pharmacology

 HHC has 2 diastereomers that only differ by the orientation of the 9-methyl group, unlike D9-THC and D8-THC which have the double bond position next to the 9-methyl group that prevents this.
-The 9-methyl group orientation is believed to be important for cannabinoid binding affinity.
+The 9-methyl group and it's chiral orientation are believed to be important for cannabinoid receptor binding.

-Research has found 9R-HHC to have a binding affinity of 15nM ± 0.8nM at CB_{1} and 13nM ± 0.4nM at CB_{2}, while 9S-HHC has a binding affinity of 176nM ± 3.3nM at CB_{1} and 105nM ± 26nM at CB_{2}.

-The same study found delta-9-THC to have a binding affinity of 15nM ± 4.4nM at CB_{1} and 9.1nM ± 3.6nM at CB_{2}.
-9R-HHC has a lower selectivity for CB_{2} (1.2x) compared to D9-THC (1.6x).

-9R-HHC has an EC50 of 3.4nM ± 1.5nM at CB_{1} and 6.2nM ± 2.1nM at CB_{2} while 9S-HHC has an EC50 of 57nM ± 19nM at CB_{1} and 55nM ± 10nM at CB_{2}.
-The same study found D9-THC to have an EC50 of 3.9nM ± 0.5nM at CB_{1} and 2.5nM ± 0.7nM at CB_{2}.